-As soon as I read about this one-of-a-kind Christmas market, I knew we had to go there purely for the laughs and because it was beyond my imagination what it could possibly look like.
+As soon as I read about this one-of-a-kind Christmas market, I knew we had to go there for the laughs.
+It was beyond my imagination what it could possibly look like!
 As the Hamburg Travel website advertises it, at this market “it’s not only the mulled wine that gets the visitors hot”.

 There is an adults-only tent offering strip shows, a trailer where you can get erotic readings, as well as various stalls providing saucy Christmas gift ideas.
 Surprisingly, you can also find lots of conventional Christmas market stands, an open-air art gallery, and even Sunday children’s programme.
-It wasn’t necessarily our cup of tea, so we had a quick browse around the stalls and went to the next stop on our list.
+To be honest, it wasn’t necessarily our cup of tea.
+We had a quick browse around the stalls and went to the next stop on our list.
 I’m really glad we went though because it definitely makes for an interesting story!